tdwg/vocab/maintenance-specification.md

-# TDWG Vocabulary Maintenance Specification (draft of 2017-01-20 revised based on reviewer comments)
+# TDWG Vocabulary Maintenance Specification (draft of 2017-01-23 for submission for public comment)

 **Title:** Vocabulary Maintenance Specification